henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 ## Enumeration and Analysis

-When accessing the IP directly on the browser, we are automatically redirected to `nocturnal.htb`.
+When accessing the IP directly on the browser, I was redirected to `nocturnal.htb`.
 So I added the domain to my `/etc/hosts`:

 ```
 > echo "10.10.11.64     nocturnal.htb" >> /etc/hosts